 - Add-on marketplace

-SharpSpring is a full-service marketing automation tool for agencies and businesses designed to nurture more leads and increase revenue.
-The software brings together sales and marketing automation to help companies build campaigns, pipelines, and automated workflows that drive more sales.
-The marketing automation tools include intelligent email, web lead, and campaign tracking tools with powerful analytics and reporting to spur growth.
+SharpSpring is a full-service marketing tool for agencies and businesses designed to nurture more leads and increase revenue.
+The software combines automation for sales and marketing to help companies build campaigns, pipelines, and automated workflows that drive more sales.
+The marketing tools include intelligent email, web lead, and campaign tracking tools with powerful web analytics and reporting to spur growth.
 Analytics and reporting are ROI-driven, letting companies track exactly how their campaigns payout and where efficiencies can be found.
-Leave a review for SharpSpring.

 - Automatic campaign tracking without conversion funnels

-- Behavior tracking with custom automations across multiple devices
+- Behavior tracking with custom automation across multiple devices

-ActiveDEMAND is a marketing automation software for individual marketers and agencies.
+ActiveDEMAND is marketing software for individual marketers and agencies.
 Because it’s designed with agencies in mind, the tool is built to manage many marketing campaigns within a single interface.
-The marketing automation features cover nearly every type of marketing your agency can do from call tracking and appointment setting to event marketing and website multivariate testing.
-Reporting does not disappoint, either, as scheduled reports, alerts and notifications, and branded reporting combines with visually interesting drag and drop marketing reports.
-Leave a review for ActiveDemand.
+The automation features cover nearly every type of marketing your agency can do from call tracking and appointment setting to event marketing and website multivariate testing.
+And the reporting option combines scheduled reports, alerts and notifications, and branded reporting with visually interesting drag and drop marketing reports.

 - Call tracking